tadeucruz/spring-oauth2-jwt/README.md

 This project is an exemple of Spring + Spring Security + OAuth2 using JWT Token focous in microservice.

+### *authorizationServer*
+Is responsable to manager user, auth and manager the Token.
+The project will run on 8080
+### *resourceServer*
-*authorizationServer* is responsable to manager user, auth and manager the Token.
-The project will run on 8080 *resourceServer* is responsible to response for API endpoint, and the only will do this if the user is auth and is ADMIN.
+Is responsible to response for API endpoint, and the only will do this if the user is auth and is ADMIN.
 The project will run on 8081

 ## TODO:
 * Use RSA Key for JWT